 Call Jason at 615-509-4418 to make your reservations!

-**Due to the city of Franklin regulations, we can only accommodate stays of 21 days or more.
+**Due to the city of Franklin regulations, we can only accommodate stays of more than 21 days.
 Please inquire about pricing options.**

 Cottage on Main Street